+Pectin is found in the peel and pulp of citrus fruits (lemons, oranges, grapefruits) and apples.
+It is what we use to make jam set.
 The pectin in modified citrus pectin has been changed to make it easier for the body to take in through the gut.

-Prostate Specific Antigen is a protein produced by prostate cells.
+PSA is a protein produced by prostate cells.
 It is produced in higher amounts by prostate cancer cells.

 The study looked at the time it took for PSA levels to double in men with prostate cancer who had not responded to treatment at all, or whose cancer had begun to grow again after treatment.

 It did seem to take longer for the PSA to double in some of the men on the trial.
 Researchers decided that more trials with larger numbers of patients will have to be done before we know if MCP is of any use in prostate cancer treatment.

 How much it costs

 Be cautious about believing information or paying for any alternative cancer therapy on the internet.
 Prices can vary greatly from a few pounds to hundreds of pounds.

 A word of caution

 It is understandable that you might want to try anything if you think it may help treat your cancer.
 It is important to talk with your doctor first before taking an alternative or complementary therapy.